KarAshutosh/karashutosh.github.io/blogs/blog4.md

 13. The blind part of this challenge is the actual file location in the server file system.
 Trying to create a Zip file with any path trying to traverse into `../../assets/public/videos/` will fail.
 Notice that `../../` was sufficient to get to the root folder in [Overwrite the Legal Information file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_overwrite_the_legal_information_file).
 14. This likely means that there is a deeper directory structure in which `assets/` resides.
 15. This actual directory structure on the server is created by the AngularCLI tool when it compiles the application, but is unfortunately not fully leaked anywhere in the client-side code.
-16. You can get a hint on a possible base directory `frontend/` from [http://localhost:3000/main.js](http://localhost:3000/main.js) and several other JavaScript files you find in the *Sources* tab of your Browser’s DevTools from the fact that they all start with `"use strict";(self.webpackChunkfrontend=self.webpackChunkfrontend||[])` where `frontend` is the Angular project name.
+16. You can get a hint on a possible base directory `frontend/` from [http://localhost:3000/main.js](http://localhost:3000/main.js) and several other JavaScript files you find in the *Sources* tab of your Browser's DevTools from the fact that they all start with `"use strict";(self.webpackChunkfrontend=self.webpackChunkfrontend||[])` where `frontend` is the Angular project name.
 17. Trying `../../frontend/assets/public/videos/` will still fail as your Zip Slip directory traversal payload.
 18. Either by intense brute-forcing, lucky guessing or heavy googling you might eventually end up with a path prefix of `frontend/dist/frontend/` in which `assets/` resides on the server.
 Thus, the path you need to work with, is `frontend/dist/frontend/assets/`.
 Note that there really is no "right" way to find this out, but here are some possible ways:
     - You can easily find many Angular examples where some `dist/` folder is involved in the application packaging